zeusro/quantum/README.md

 ### ab=a || a ²=a

-God knows if we're having sex
+God knows if we're having sex.

 ### b=1 || a=1 || a=0

-Rich before marriage, poor after marriage
+Rich before marriage, poor after marriage.

 #### a=b=1